 The importance of energy resilience during a disaster

-Energy systems are vulnerable to extreme weather events such as earthquakes, wildfires, winter storms and rising sea levels.
-When electricity infrastructure is damaged in the wake of natural disasters, it affects all walks of life.
-Essential recovery services suffer – hospitals are left unable to run life-saving equipment or preserve critical medication at the right temperatures, fire fighting and water supply can be interrupted, and markets have trouble preserving food.
-Many times, the occurrence of wildfires, storms and earthquakes are out of human control, but preparing for them and their aftermath, is not.
+Energy systems are vulnerable to extreme events; earthquakes, wildfires, winter storms and rising sea levels can all damage critical energy infrastructure.
+When electricity infrastructure is damaged in the wake of natural disasters, or when electrical service is interrupted unexpectedly, it can have wide-ranging impacts.
+Essential response and recovery services can be seriously impaired.
+Wildfires, storms and earthquakes may be out of human control, but preparing for them and their aftermath, is not.

-Through discussion, hands-on exercises and peer networking, forum participants will come away with information, tools, and resources they can contact for advice, and examples of energy resilience.
+Through discussion, hands-on exercises and peer networking, forum participants will come away with an understanding of current regulatory and legislative actions, information, tools, and resources and an actionable road map to improve energy resilience in their community.

 April Forum | Energy Storage: Meeting California’s Clean and Reliable Energy Goals